-There are different pronouns and sometimes it is hard to keep track of all of them :
+There are different types of pronouns in English and sometimes it is hard to keep track of all of them so this guide will help you remember them all.

 There are different types of pronouns and with this guide, you will get a pretty good idea of what they are and when to use them.